-The comforting, nostalgia-inducing flavor of maple becomes especially appealing in the fall, when temperatures drop, seasonal foliage appears, and indulging in a spirited beverage with a hint of syrup sweetness (maybe in front of a fireplace?) feels like a perfect way to spend an evening.
+The comforting, nostalgia-inducing flavor of maple becomes especially appealing on a hot day, and indulging in a spirited beverage with a hint of syrup sweetness feels like a perfect way to spend an evening.
 With these truths in mind, we decided to ask a group of pro bartenders to share their favorite maple cocktails that veer away from expected tropes (hint: you won’t find a single Maple Old Fashioned on this list).
 Read on for our seven top picks.

-(Created by Jeremy Allen, Lead Bartender, MiniBar Hollywood, Los Angeles, California)
+(Created by Jeremy Allen, Lead Bartender, MiniBar Hollywood, Los Angeles)

-- 2 oz maple-infused rye whiskey (Allen prefers Tap 357 Maple Rye Whiskey)
+- 2 ounces maple-infused rye whiskey (Allen prefers Tap 357 Maple Rye Whiskey)

 - 3 drops Port wine (Allen prefers Graham’s 6-Grapes Port)

 - 3 drops whiskey-barrel bitters (Allen prefers Fee Brothers Whiskey Barrel-Aged Bitters)

 - Crack an egg into a cocktail mixing tin and add whiskey, simple syrup, and lemon juice.

 - Before adding ice, dry shake once using this bar trick: remove the spring from a cocktail strainer and throw the spring into the tin during the dry shake to get extra aeration and more form.